Endometriosis

 Etiology

-Moreover, the ambiguous pathogenesis of endometriosis led the investigators to research the role of oxidative stress, inflammatory elements, and reactive oxygen species (ROS) as long as genetic and epigenetic factors.
-Oxidative stress is caused by the imbalance between the reactive oxygen species (ROS) and the body's antioxidant ability.
-ROS have the potential to damage several components of the cell nucleic acids and proteins.
-If the enzymatic and non-enzymatic cellular antioxidant capacity is decreased, ROS do not get eliminated from the cells and can be the leading cause of endometriosis.[10]
-Besides, the inability of just one theory to explain the pathogenesis of endometriosis could be ascribed to the complex interaction between the expression of genes involved in endometriosis, inflammatory reactions, and the disrupted hormone response to these stimuli.
+Moreover, the ambiguous pathogenesis of endometriosis led the investigators to research the role of oxidative stress, inflammatory elements, and reactive oxygen species as long as genetic and epigenetic factors.
+Oxidative stress is caused by the imbalance between the reactive oxygen species and the body's antioxidant ability.
+Reactive oxygen species can damage several components of the cell's nucleic acids and proteins.
+If the enzymatic and non-enzymatic cellular antioxidant capacity is decreased, reactive oxygen species are not eliminated from the cells and can be the leading cause of endometriosis.[10]
+Besides, the inability of just 1 theory to explain the pathogenesis of endometriosis could be ascribed to the complex interaction between the expression of genes involved in endometriosis, inflammatory reactions, and the disrupted hormone response to these stimuli.

 The role of steroid hormones in the pathogenesis of endometriosis is also indisputable.
 Estrogen is the main hormone responsible for the propagation and expansion of the endometrium.
-The increased action of aromatase, mainly in the deep infiltrating endometriosis, leads to the locally increased activity of estrogen.[10]
-On the other hand, the inability of progesterone to have an antagonistic action with estrogen in the endometrial tissue is a determining factor for the establishment of endometriosis.[12]
+The increased action of aromatase, mainly in the deep infiltrating endometriosis, leads to locally increased estrogen activity.[10]
+On the other hand, the inability of progesterone to have an antagonistic action with estrogen in the endometrial tissue is a determining factor for establishing endometriosis.[12]
 The epigenetic changes are also an undeniable factor in the pathogenesis of endometriosis, and this is demonstrated by the fact that not only women of reproductive age suffer from the disease but also adolescents and younger women with a family history.[13]
 Specific genetic loci have also been identified for the initiation of the disease, making some women more prone to the disease than others.
 However, the genetic profile is not yet fully understood.[10]

 Epidemiology

 The determination of the epidemiological measurement features sometimes becomes very difficult since a lot of women often remain asymptomatic and go undiagnosed.
-The exact prevalence cannot be easily defined since the definitive diagnosis of the disease; a laparoscopic examination needs to be conducted.
+The exact prevalence cannot be easily defined since the definitive diagnosis of the disease requires a laparoscopic examination.
 Endometriosis is estimated to affect approximately 10% to 15% of women of reproductive age, whereas this prevalence increases by up to 70% in women with chronic pelvic pain.[14]
 In the U.S., according to a more recent survey of the National Hospital Discharge Survey, 11.2% of all women between 18 and 45 years old hospitalized for genitourinary causes were diagnosed with endometriosis, and approximately 10.3% of the women who have undergone gynecologic surgeries have endometriosis.[15]
-Endometriosis is a disease with a high burden in Europe, and the U.S. has been shown that in Europe, the average annual cost for every patient, including health care and loss of productivity, was approximately €10,000, whereas, in the U.S., the health care cost is 63% higher than the average woman.[7]
+Endometriosis is a disease with a high burden in Europe, and it has been shown that in Europe, the average annual cost for every patient, including health care and loss of productivity, was approximately €10,000, whereas, in the U.S., the health care cost is 63% higher than the average woman.[7]

-The diagnosis of endometriosis in the majority of women is often delayed, and thus, women unavoidably suffer from the pain and the long-term effects of this debilitating disease, including infertility.
-In women with infertility, endometriosis has been found to be up to 50%, whereas, in adolescents, the incidence of endometriosis is reported to be 47% of those who have experienced laparoscopy for pelvic pain.[15][14]
+The diagnosis of endometriosis in the majority of women is often delayed.
+Thus, women unavoidably suffer from the pain and the long-term effects of this debilitating disease, including infertility.
+In women with infertility, endometriosis is up to 50%, whereas, in adolescents, the incidence of endometriosis is reported to be 47% of those who have experienced laparoscopy for pelvic pain.[15][14]
 Several predisposing factors have been linked with the risk of developing endometriosis.
 Early age at menarche (age below 11 years old), shorter duration of menstrual periods(less than 27 days), heavy menstrual bleeding (menorrhagia), and nulliparity increase the risk for endometriosis, indicating and ascertaining the hypothesis that endometriosis is closely linked with the hormonal status of a woman(high estrogen levels and low progesterone).[14]

 Pathophysiology

 The understanding of the pathophysiology of endometriosis remains incomplete in many aspects, and there is not a coherent suggested theory to explain all different types of endometriosis, integrating the epigenetic, genetic, immunological, and environmental data.
-From the proposed pathogenic theories, the most plausible is Sampson’s theory, suggesting that with retrograde menstruation, viable cells and menstrual fragments can migrate through the Fallopian tubes, infiltrate into the peritoneal cavity, and then proliferate and cause chronic inflammation.[3]
+Of the proposed pathogenic theories, the most plausible is Sampson’s theory, suggesting that with retrograde menstruation, viable cells, and menstrual fragments can migrate through the Fallopian tubes, infiltrate into the peritoneal cavity, and then proliferate and cause chronic inflammation.[3]
 The fact that retrograde menstruation is a phenomenon caused in a large proportion of women of reproductive age, but not all of them suffer from endometriosis, indicates that retrograde menstruation is not enough by itself to cause endometriosis, indicates that there are also other factors contributing to the generation of disease.
-Other theories, such as the coelomic metaplastic theory, the vascular and lymphatic metastatic theory, are necessary to explain some forms of endometriosis.
-The role of oxidative stress and ROS, together with genetic, epigenetic, and environmental factors are necessary to be integrated for a more complete picture of the pathogenesis of endometriosis.
+Other theories, such as the coelomic metaplastic theory and the vascular and lymphatic metastatic theory, are necessary to explain some forms of endometriosis.
+The role of oxidative stress and ROS, together with genetic, epigenetic, and environmental factors, must be integrated for a more complete picture of the pathogenesis of endometriosis.

 History and Physical